Mathics3/mathics-development-guide/docs/extending/developing-code/extending/case-studies/Curl/finding.rst

 it in a place where it would get loaded.

-However we only added forms for the two and three dimensional situtations.
+However we only added forms for the two and three dimensional situations.
 We could go further and implement the other forms as well a SymPy search shows that ``Curl`` is a SymPy function as well:
 `sympy.vector.curl
 <https://docs.sympy.org/latest/modules/vector/api/vectorfunctions.html#sympy.vector.curl>`_.